 FMI - Failure Mode Indicator - fault code.
 The FMI is defined by SAE J1939.
 If not translated into text, see the SAE standard, or the engine manufacturer's literature.

 Description Field - Most common SPNs and FMIs have text for the description stored in the display.
-If there is no text, then this SPN and FMI must be defined by referring to the engine manufacturer or the SAE J1939 standard.
+If there is no text, refer to the engine manufacturer or the SAE J1939 standard.
 NOTE: This field is only used with certain engine models.